 The next step in the process is to conduct a wellness check.
 Ask yourself: Am I on track to reach my financial goals?

 If you're still accumulating assets for retirement, check up on whether your current portfolio balance, combined with your savings rate, puts you on track to reach whatever goal you're working toward.
-Tally your various contributions across all accounts so far in 2020: A decent baseline savings rate is 15%, but higher-income folks will want to aim for 20% or even higher.
+Tally your various contributions across all accounts so far in 2021: A decent baseline savings rate is 15%, but higher-income folks will want to aim for 20% or even higher.
 Not only will high earners need to supply more of their retirement cash flows with their own salaries (Social Security will replace less of their working incomes), but they should also have more room in their budgets to target a higher savings rate.
 In addition to assessing your savings rate, take a look at your portfolio balance: Fidelity Investments has developed helpful benchmarks to gauge nest-egg adequacy at various life stages.
 (Amy Arnott recently took a look at these benchmarks; she concluded that they're reasonable overall but won't work for everyone.)

 Also factor in other goals you'd like to achieve before retirement, such as college funding or a home down payment.
 Are they realistic?
 Are you potentially overprioritizing them and giving short shrift to retirement?